rcazzara/seldovia/_people/Keturakis_John_Russian_John.md

 ---
-full_name: "John "Russian John" Keturakis"
+full_name: "John \"Russian John\" Keturakis"
 family_name: "Keturakis"
-given_names: "John "Russian John""
+given_names: "John \"Russian John\""
 source_file: "Russian John Ketourakis"
 born: nil
 died: nil
+cemetry_plot: 174
 ---
 # John "Russian John" Keturakis

-**November 30, 1874 – Kovna, Lithuania – February 19, 1944, Seldovia,
+**November 30, 1874 â€“ Kovna, Lithuania â€“ February 19, 1944, Seldovia,
 Alaska**

 **John Ketourakis,** was known as "Russian John" in Seldovia**.
-There were a number of "Russian John’s" in Alaska in its early days and there’s even a Russian John Creek.
+There were a number of "Russian Johnâ€™s" in Alaska in its early days and thereâ€™s even a Russian John Creek.
 Our Russian John** was actually born in Lithuania in 1874, and depending on his ethnic background he may or may not have appreciated the name.

 The few records we have found for him indicate that he came to the US about 1896, when he was about 21 years old.
-We don’t know a great deal about his beginnings in Kovna, Lithuania, and we don’t know exactly why he chose to leave his home, but we do know something about that place during that time.
+We donâ€™t know a great deal about his beginnings in Kovna, Lithuania, and we donâ€™t know exactly why he chose to leave his home, but we do know something about that place during that time.
 And given that he chose to list his birth place as Lithuania it is likely that he was not Russian.